 In the Art of Loving, psychoanalyst Erich Fromm’s classic book written in 1956, consider his statement that will blow most of us out of the water:

 “Love is not primarily a relationship to a specific person: it is an attitude, an orientation of character which determines the relatedness of a person to the world as a whole, not toward one “object” of love.
 If a person loves only one person and is indifferent to the rest of his fellow men, his love is not love but a symbiotic attachment or an enlarged egotism . . .
 If I truly love one person I love all persons, I love the world; I love life.
 If I can say to somebody else, “I love you,” I must be able to say”I love in you everybody.
 I love through you the world, I love in you also myself”~ p.
 39.)

 This is, of course, the heart of Jesus’ message, but many, if not most of us who say we’re his followers still don’t get it.

-We need to learn, once again how to come to true intimacy ~ the coming together of two or more persons who have the courage open themselves to the transformative power of love.
+We need to learn, once again how to come to true intimacy–the coming together of two or more persons who have the courage to open ourselves to the transformative power of love.

 If you are one who seeks that, I’m with you.
 That’s what my writing is about.